QuantumRoboticsURC/esp32_files/README.md

 - user: admin
 - password: admin

-Then, just use the browser UI to upload your new code :D
+Then, just use the browser UI to upload your new code 😀